katejermina/katejermina.github.io/index.md

                                 <p>
                                     My name is Kate Jermina.
 I've been an IT professional for 2 years now.
 I have a degree in Information Technology with Latin honors, and planning to pursue higher education in the near future.
                                     <br><br>The College organization I was a part of served as my training ground for my current career.
 My early projects made me exhibit my creativity, critical thinking, and collaboration towards others--I figured, I can fit in front-end or back-end.
                                     <br><br>Eventually, I was given an opportunity to have a role in Devops.
-Now, I carry the continuous drive for excellence in cloud computing.
+Now, I carry the continuous drive for excellence in web development and cloud computing.
                                 </p>
                                 <div class="resume-text">
                                     <button type="button" class="btn">See my <a href="/resume/Kate-Jermina-Resume.pdf" class="contact-resume">résumé</a> </button>